kkovlakas/nsenvelopes/README.md

 The trained models are provided as exported `tensorflow` models, and therefore can be used directly by all platforms and programming languages supported by `tensorflow` (e.g., Python, C++, Javascript).
-Here we show how the model can be loaded from its folder, and applied for a given set of input parameters:
+Here we show how the model can be loaded from its folder (e.g., after unzipping the models in `data/20241029`), and applied for a given set of input parameters:

 ```python
 import tensorflow as tf